Zebulyon/ThesisELK/README.md

 To access Kibana go to localhost:5601, this port number is the standard one for Kibana

+# JOINING INDEXES

+	 Is impossible in Elasticsearch it is one of its drawback.
+The only work around is to format the data in the logs such that they could all be in the same index.
+	 This means that fields such that timestamp must be named the same.

 # Field Mapping

 	For a complete of all the offical field naming as per the Elastic Common Schema (ECS): https://www.elastic.co/guide/en/ecs/current/ecs-field-reference.html